famesjranko/basic-internet-monitoring/README.md

 ### a.
 Bash Script (`check_net.sh`)

 This script pings predefined targets (e.g., `8.8.8.8`) and logs internet status in the SQLite database (`internet_status.db`).
-If internet is down for 5 consecutive checks, it triggers the power cycle of the modem via the Python script.
+If the internet is down for 5 consecutive checks, it triggers the power cycle of the modem via the Python script.

 1. **Edit Target IPs**: You can edit the target IPs in the `TARGETS` array in `check_net.sh` if needed.